From BR Bullpen

 Heving began in the minor leagues in 1923 as an outfielder.
 In 1925 he became a pitcher.

 During most of his major league career Heving was one of the oldest players in the league.
 Heving was always primarily a reliever except in 1938.
-He won in double figures in 1939-40, going 11-3 and 12-7.
+He won in double figures in 1939 and 1940, going 11-3 and 12-7 while piching for the Boston Red Sox.

 He also played for the 1928 Asheville Tourists.
-The book I Remember Ted Williams includes a quote from Heving who had played for St. Paul against Williams when Williams was with Minneapolis.
+The book I Remember Ted Williams includes a quote from Heving who had played for the St. Paul Saints against Williams when Williams was with the Minneapolis Millers.